Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/01_Architecture.md

 of the Finnish users may be familiar with is also being worked on.
 At the moment the interface to that system is still rather primitive.

-Currently LUMI has 4 login nodes, called user access nodes in the HPE Cray world.
+Currently LUMI has 4 login nodes for ssh access, called user access nodes in the HPE Cray world.
 They each have 2 64-core AMD EPYC 7742 processors and 1 TB of RAM.
 Note that  whereas the GPU and CPU compute nodes have the Zen3 architecture code-named "Milan", the processors on the login nodes are Zen2 processors,